TobiasZawada/elgrep/README.md

     `(elgrep/re-search-goto-match-beginning "^[[:space:]]*#\\+begin_src[[:space:]]+emacs-lisp" nil 'noErr)`
     Thereby, `elgrep/re-search-goto-match-beginning` is one of the utility functions for the user provided by Elgrep.
     Just call the completion for the help on function argument via <kbd>C-h f</kbd> `elgrep/` <kbd>&lt;TAB&gt;</kbd> to see the full list.
+- **Context Lines After the Match**: Analogous to the previous item.
 - **Case Sensitivity**: Determines whether the expression search is case sensitive.
 The default setting takes the value of the variable `case-fold-search`.
 - **Buffer Initialization**: Before the expression search starts the file contents is load into a buffer `< *elgrep-search*>`.
 By default the buffer contents is treated as simple text without special text syntax and properties.
 If you use syntax dependent functions like `forward-sexp` you should probably initialize the buffer with the syntax table for the file type or even with a full major-mode initialization.
 - **File Predicate Function**: Predicate function called with the absolute file path as argument.
 The function should return non-nil if that file should be searched.